 Physical Education has continued to have a high profile within the school, and is considered to be a thriving and successful department by students, staff, parents and the local community.

 Our vision is to for all to students to experience outstanding Physical Education (PE), Physical Activity and School Sport that will lead to lifelong participation.
 Alongside this we aim to provide an outstanding academic route through GCSE and A Level.
 In addition, we aim to continue to be at the forefront of teaching and learning to maximise every student’s potential in the PE.

-We aim to foster personal responsibility within our students, equip them with lifelong skills that they will transfer into their everyday lives, and give them the opportunity to develop into healthy, active citizens in the future.
-We aim to provide opportunities in an enthusiastic and enjoyable environment, while offering the opportunities for progress along the pathway to excellence for our more talented students.
+Through our curriculum we aim to foster personal responsibility within our students, equip them with lifelong skills that they will transfer into their everyday lives, and give them the opportunity to develop into healthy, active citizens in the future.
+We provide an enthusiastic and enjoyable environment, while offering the opportunities for progress along the pathway to excellence for our more talented students.

 Students all have two, one hour PE lessons a week in Y7-11 and can choose to do GCSE and A Level PE and Dance as well.
 In 6th form students have a lesson every Wednesday afternoon for 1hr.